-The Companies plan a phase 2b study with an improved antigen formulation expected to start in February 2021.
+The Companies initiate a phase 2b study with an improved antigen formulation in February 2021.
 The study will include a proposed comparison with an authorized COVID-19 vaccine.
 If data are positive, a global phase 3 study could start in Q2 2021.
-Positive results from this study
+Positive results from this study would lead to